climatescope/climatescope.org/app/_posts/en/2016-03-15-climatescope-update-Uganda-GetFit.md

 ---
 postId: 2016-03-15-climatescope-update-Uganda-GetFit
-title: How Uganda's "GET FiT" policy attracted clean energy investors
+title: How the "GET FiT" policy attracted clean energy investors to Uganda

-description: Uganda’s "GET FiT" policy addresses a number of the challenges faced by developers in emerging markets.
+description: The "GET FiT" policy addresses a number of the challenges faced by developers in emerging markets.
 Read this post to find out how.
 ---
 ## THE SUCCESS OF UGANDA'S "GET FiT" POLICY